Japan's representative craftsman closest to the site

 This is also a very unique body.
 The body was carved out of a stump.
 The annual ring around the position of the rear pickup is a distinguishing feature of the body.
 But once the parts are installed, they are hidden from view.
 T.S.
 Factory is particular about the parts that no one notices.
 Is that the aesthetic of T.S factory?

 From another angle.
-You can see the three-dimensional annual rings that are unique to stumps under the top wood.
+Underneath the top wood, you can see the three-dimensional annual rings unique to stumps.
 The spirit of Leo can't help but be felt in his challenging attitude to incorporate a variety of woods without being bound by the conventional wisdom of common woods, and his talent in putting together a sound with these woods.

 When I visited the next time, the painting had been completed.
 Once the paint is on, you can no longer tell that it is a stump....
 But we are very much looking forward to seeing how the sound will be finished.